Subsurface Platform Science & Technology

 - Technologies improving platform survivability

-- Advanced propulsion and thrust production technologies providing options for future platform designers.
+- Advanced thrust production technologies providing options for future platform designers

 This work supports the Navy’s interest in advanced sea platform performance S&T, advanced sea platform survivability S&T, submarine S&T, and naval engineering.

 Research Concentration Areas

 Research areas target the program goals of enhancing the mission effectiveness and endurance of submarine platforms.
 These include:

 - Advanced motor technologies providing options for future submarine designs

 - Efforts advancing submarine platform survival from attacks in combat